TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/BasicSetupOfALocalizedWebsite/LocalizationModeConfigsysLanguageMode/Index.rst

    Result
          Behavior: Content displayed in default language while menus are rendered in Russian.
-This mode lets the user “stay” in the selected language, even when visiting pages that has no translated content and falls back to default content.
+This mode lets the user "stay" in the selected language, even when visiting pages that has no translated content and falls back to default content.